BOB EDMONSON

 BOB’S DALLAS REAL ESTATE UPDATE

-Check out last month’s performance in selected sub markets in the list below:
+Check out last month’s performance in selected sub markets in the list below.
+Only sales transacted through the MLS are recorded, so sales are always understated to a small extent.

 Overall Single Family Market (North Texas):